ArielMAJ/DataStructures/C01/Basics/00_C&C++/README.md

     - "." ("dot") when accessing without using a pointer (eg. normal variable in created in stack; "var.value;");
     - "->" ("arrow") when accessing through a pointer (eg. created in heap; "p->value;");
     - "." if you enclose a pointer in round brackets (eg. "(\*p).value;").
+- In C you need to use "typedef" to create new structs without using the word "struct".
+In C++ you can directly use the struct name and ommit the "struct" keyword.

 ## Pointers